GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resouces-use-cases.md

 #### Objective

-This use case has the objective to receive data needed for create a collaborator, this includes their `module` or `administrator`` being then
+This use case has the objective to receive data needed for create a collaborator, this includes their `module` being those

 - Stock
 - RH
 - Finance

 and if the data is valid it must create a collaborator

 #### Payload